Sylow branching trees for symmetric groups: Introduction

 That is, for any $\theta\in\Irr(P)$ the values $m(\theta)$ and $M(\theta)$ are tight bounds such that

-In \textbf{Theorems~\ref{thm:arbitrary-M} and~\ref{thm:final-m(theta)}} we determine both $M(\theta)$ and $m(\theta)$ for every $\theta\in\Irr(P)$, expressing their values in terms of the number of vertices in the associated trees in $\cT(\theta)$ satisfying a specific (and easily computable) property.
-Moreover, we show that the difference $M(\theta)-m(\theta)$ is very small compared to $n$.
+In \textbf{Theorems~\ref{thm:arbitrary-M} and~\ref{thm:final-m(theta)}} we determine both $M(\theta)$ and $m(\theta)$ for every $\theta\in\Irr(P)$, expressing these quantities in terms of the number of vertices in the associated trees in $\cT(\theta)$ satisfying a specific (and easily computable) property.
+While it remains an open problem to determine in general the positivity of Sylow branching coefficients $[\chi^\lambda\down_P,\theta]$ when the partition $\lambda$ lies in $\cB_n(M(\theta))\setminus\cB_n(m(\theta))$, we show in \textbf{Corollary~\ref{cor:M-m}} that in fact there are very few such $\lambda$, since the difference $M(\theta)-m(\theta)$ is very small compared to $n$.
 These results provide some interesting consequences.
 For instance, if we define $\Omega(n)$ as the intersection of all the sets $\Omega(\theta)$ as $\theta$ varies across all of $\Irr(P)$, then \textbf{Corollary~\ref{cor:limit}} shows that the proportion $|\Omega(n)|/|\cP(n)|$ tends to $1$ when $n$ goes to infinity.
 This says that, asymptotically, the restriction to $P$ of almost all irreducible characters of $S_n$ has every irreducible character of $P$ as a constituent.
+We conclude the article by remarking on the case of $p\in\{2,3\}$.